stcorp/muninn/docs/api.md

 - `limit` - Limit the maximum number of results to the specified number.
 - `parameters` - Parameters referenced in the search expression.
 - `namespaces` - List of namespaces of which the properties should be retrieved.
-By default, only properties defined in the "core" namespace will be retrieved. property_names
+By default, only properties defined in the `core` namespace will be retrieved.
-  --  List of property names that should be returned.
-By default all properties of the "core" namespace and those of the namespaces in the namespaces argument are included.
+- `property_names` -  List of property names that should be returned.
+By default all properties of the `core` namespace and those of the namespaces in the namespaces argument are included.
   If this parameter is a non-empty list then only the referenced properties will be returned.
-  Properties are specified as '<namespace>.<identifier>' (the namespace can be omitted for the 'core' namespace).
+  Properties are specified as `<namespace>.<identifier>` (the namespace can be omitted for the `core` namespace).
-  If the property_names parameter is provided then the namespaces parameter is ignored.
+  If the `property_names` parameter is provided then the namespaces parameter is ignored.

 **Returns**: